bwright000/sam2crcd/test-prompts.md

 # Initial Prompting Test Results
 Inital prompting was done through 4 separate tests on a spread of videos - 5 data splits were chosen at random - for each datasplit 4 tests were ran on the initial frame, to create 4 sets of masks, each initial mask was then propagated over the remainder of the video using SAM2.
-These results were then compared with the Ground Truth masks provided in the CRCD dataset, with a DICE loss computed for each frame, and in turn an average determined for the full video
 ## Prompt Parameters
 As previously stated, 4 separate tests were carried out - These are shown below: